Ironikus/email-encoder-bundle/readme.txt

 * Title icon on Admin Options Page was made by [Jack Cai](http://www.doublejdesign.co.uk/)

 == Changelog ==

+= 1.53 =
+* PLEASE READ BEFORE UPDATE
+* THIS PLUGIN WILL BE REFACTORED WITH THE NEXT UPDATE
+* TO PREPARE YOURSELF, YOU WILL FIND A LIST DOWN BELOW WITH THE CHANGES THAT AWAIT YOU
+* - The plugin will be simplified using automatically the best protection for your site
+* - The plugin will protect yout site out-of-the-box
+* - We introduce a site-wide protection, not only based on WordPress shortcodes (This includes protection for your FULL site)
+* - You will be able to choose the protection type.
+Available will be: Automatically (using Javascript), Automatically (Without Javascript), Protection Text, Entity encode
+* - The plugin structure will be optimized using the current WordPress standards
+* - Switch between full site protection and only WordPress filters
+* - (Optional) Protect emails by converting them to PNG images (where applicable)
+* - Round-robin method for javascript based protection (Choose the best method automatically from similar protection methods)
+* - Tons of bugfixes
+* - All settings will be fully compatible in any combination
+* - The encoding form will continue to exists
+* - All settings that have been available in the old version and will be available in the new version are backwards compatible
+* - Display admin notice to all encoded emails (where applicable)
+* ###################
+* THE UPDATE WILL BE LAUNCHED WITHIN OCTOBER
+* Tweak: Introduce our new partner MailOptin

 = 1.5.2 =
 * Tweak: Add popup window for admin success message of hidden email